32nd European Heritage Days at UM

 Exhibitions / guided tours from 10 a.m. to 4 p.m.

-Shimmy Shimmy Belly is a 1% Net-Art work, a virtual garden that changes in real time based on weather data collected from around the world.
-A digital art expert will explain the interactive aspects of this work created by the Qubo Gas collective and place it in the context of contemporary digital creation.
+Shimmy Shimmy Belly is a 1% Net-Art piece, a virtual garden that changes in real time based on weather data collected from around the world.
+A digital art expert will explain the interactive aspects of this work, created by the Qubo Gas collective, and place it within the context of contemporary digital art.

-With the help of the University of Montpellier's departments and laboratories, the Béziers University Institute of Technology has patiently assembled a collection of computer data storage media and a few mysterious scientific objects.
+In collaboration with the departments and laboratories of the University of Montpellier, the Béziers University Institute of Technology has painstakingly assembled a collection of computer hardware used for data storage and a few mysterious scientific artifacts.
 An exhibition on computer memory.

-The Béziers University Institute of Technology (IUT) is located on Place 14 Juillet.
-It was once known as the Champ de Mars.
-This multimedia exhibition presents a history of the site in images: a time-lapse video of the construction of the IUT on screen.
-When the applied art of 3D virtual worlds meets research...
+The Béziers University Institute of Technology (IUT) is located on Place du 14 Juillet.
+There was a time when this was known as the Champ de Mars.
+This multimedia exhibition presents a visual history of the site, including a time-lapse video of the IUT’s construction displayed on screen.
+When the applied art of 3D virtual worlds meets research…

 Sète Marine Station